wp-plugins/category-posts-in-custom-menu/readme.txt

 == Changelog ==

+0.3

+* Extended the plugin for use of custom fields.
+Use a custom field with name 'my field' with wildcard %post_my_field.
+Note that if the post does not have this custom field, the wildcard is removed (it is not replaced by anything).

 0.2

 * Extended the plugin to post tags.
 Note that the plugin name has unfortunately _not_ been changed to reflect this extension.